Uprooting – Session 2

 Potential was a good thing.
 It meant things could change.
 Bad circumstances could be set to a new and improved frequency.
 Stress could dissipate in the wake of good intention.
 Life could shine again once the clouds thinned and opened a new pathway.

 After all, butterflies could only fly after experiencing change.
 They transformed from terrestrial crawlers to gorgeous majestic beings who caused jaws to drop and hope to glisten in the remnants of moisture created by the morning dew.

 If I understood one important thing, it was that life changed rapidly.

-I learned to embrace change.
+I learned to embrace that fluidity.

 In fact, I counted on it like I did the air I breathed.
 With it as my constant companion, I guaranteed myself a dynamic ride through some of life’s most challenging times.
-Like right then, a time when I prepped to knock on the front door of YouTube sensation, Ivy Homestead’s retreat center.
+Like right then, a time when I prepped to knock on the front door of YouTube sensation, Ivy Homestead’s, retreat center.